 Getting Started with Krav Maga

 Krav Maga doesn’t require former experience in a martial art.
 It welcomes students of all levels of fitness and experience level.
-In the beginning, combat sports gear for Krav Maga is fairly simple and inexpensive, though as you progress you may want to invest in equipment such as boxing gloves, shin guards and mouth guards.
+In the beginning, combat sports gear for Krav Maga is fairly simple and inexpensive, though as you progress you may want to invest in MMA equipment such as boxing gloves, shin guards and mouth guards.

-Materials needed for Krav Maga
+Combat Sports Equipment Needed for Krav Maga

--Athletic gear - track suit or gym clothes
+- Athletic gear - track suit or gym clothes

--Trainers or Boots
+- Trainers or Boots

 Best Combat Sports for Fitness

 Physical fitness and weight loss are some of the many benefits of any combat sport.
-To get a great workout, choosing a sport that combines strength training, cardiovascular endurance, flexibility and agility is your best option.
+To get a great workout, choosing a fighting sport that combines strength training, cardiovascular endurance, flexibility and agility is your best option.

 Known as the “art of eight limbs”, Muay Thai, developed in Thailand is a combat system designed with heavy emphasis on stand-up strikes, kicking, and clinching.
 Because Muay Thai uses everything from fists, knees, elbows, and shins, training involves intense conditioning of these parts to become an efficient fighter.